 So, if your dog or cat is or has been on antibiotics, it is critical that you start them up immediately on a probiotic regimen.
 Not only will probiotics help to restore the potential imbalance brought about by the antibiotics, but it will likely get to the root problem that created the need for antibiotics in the first place.

 This means getting off the antibiotics rollercoaster.
-Recall, these pathogens originate in the gut, so if you can keep the gut supplied with healthy bacteria they compete and colonize the intestinal walls and do not allow the bad bacteria to flourish.
+Recall, these pathogens originate in the gut.
+With that in mind, supply healthy bacteria for the gut to compete and colonize the intestinal walls.
+Bad bacteria can’t take over when good bacteria is in charge.

 Pathogens originate in the gut.
-Supplying the gut with good bacteria (probiotics) is the key to keeping pathogens in check.
+Supplying the gut with probiotics is the key to keeping pathogens in check.

 Are Probiotics Safe for Puppies?